Adriftus-Studios/Gielinor-Resource/CONTRIBUTING.md

 ### Fostering Our Environment

-For all code Implementation, please make sure this is your own work.
-In the case that someone has asked you, or you are someone requesting a current active contributor to implement your contribution, we ask that who-ever has created the content to contribute this themselves from their own GitHub account.
+For all code Implementation, please make sure this is your own work or that it is sufficiently credited.
+In the case that someone has asked you, or you are someone requesting a current active contributor or maintainer to implement your contribution, we ask that who-ever has created the content to contribute this themselves from their own GitHub account.
 We offer oAuth connections and applications available to process handling the repository forks for you to better expedite the grunt-work behind setting up a workplace, however it is not required to fork and create a pull request with your contributions.
 As mentioned in the intro, please don't be afraid to ask if not knowing how prevents you from contributing.
 We're here to help you help us if that's the case.

 In the case that the content being contributed is not yours or references content from another source, we ask and strongly recommend that you credit where credit belongs, just as we request that the person contributing is the one contributing as themselves as referenced in the previous paragraph.
 There's no shame in mentioning you found something cool someplace and made the effort to contribute it to our project - so long as we credit both people for the great work.

-Content must verifiable functional, or be evident that it would work.
-Testing is the best way to verify that something you've made works.
+Content with functions must verifiable working, or be evident that it would work.
+Testing is the best way to verify that something you've made functions properly.
 A good rule of thumb is that if you can provide evidence (eg, a screenshot or a video) of the feature working, you likely won't be questioned whether or not you've tested this.
 We ask that you take adequate time to thoroughly verify your content works; Even a single active developer for a scripting language that they primarily coordinate the design and function for will typically cross-reference their documentation and meta for content when working with their own language.

 Lastly, while this guide is meant to be guideline for contribution, we strongly request you abide code styles, formatting, and by no means obfuscate any content.